psmdr/scripts/LogCleaner/README.md

 ## Notes

-- Originally based on an IIS-only cleanup script by Paul Cunningham; extended and rewritten by Max Droege.
+- Originally based on an IIS-only cleanup script by Paul Cunningham
 - Exchange installation path is read from the registry (`HKLM:\SOFTWARE\Microsoft\ExchangeServer\v15\Setup` for Exchange 2013/2016/2019, `v14` for Exchange 2010).
 - The script is saved as **UTF-8 with BOM** to ensure correct handling of special characters in Windows PowerShell 5.1.